 B. Connecting remotely from the HEIMDAL Agent (Supporter role needed) to any HEIMDAL Agent Enduser (with Remote Desktop enabled)

-The HEIMDAL Dashboard administrator can assign the Supporter role to a hostname/user to allow the user on that specific computer to connect to any of the computers that have the Remote Desktop module enabled.
+The HEIMDAL Dashboard administrator can assign the Supporter role to a hostname to allow any user on that specific computer to connect to any of the computers that are applying one or multiple Group Policies where the Supporter is assigned the Supporter role.
 Assigning/Unassigning the Supporter role is done by the HEIMDAL Dashboard administrator from the Products -> Remote Desktop -> Remote Desktop view by selecting the hostname and by selecting the actions from the dropdown menu:

-Once a user gets the Supporter role, he/she can start a Remote Desktop session from the HEIMDAL Agent (using the right-click function -> Start RD Session on the Heimdal icon located in the System Tray) or directly in the Remote Desktop section of the HEIMDAL Agent.
+Once a computer gets the Supporter role, any user on that computer can start a Remote Desktop session from the HEIMDAL Agent (using the right-click function -> Start RD Session on the Heimdal icon located in the System Tray).

-C. Connecting remotely from the HEIMDAL Dashboard to an end-user (without the HEIMDAL Agent) using the invitation link
+C. Connecting remotely from the HEIMDAL Dashboard/HEIMDAL Agent to an end-user (without the HEIMDAL Agent) using the invitation link

 The HEIMDAL Dashboard administrator can connect remotely from the HEIMDAL Dashboard to any end-user that does not have the HEIMDAL Agent installed by pressing the Invite to remote session button from the Products -> Remote Desktop -> Remote Desktop view:

-After receiving the invitation link, the end-user can click on the invitation link and download the HEIMDAL RD Viewer application that should allow the HEIMDAL Dashboard administrator to connect to the remote session.
-The end-user can invite another person to the remote session by providing the session code available in the HEIMDAL RD Viewer:
+After receiving the invitation link, the end-user can click on the invitation link and download the HEIMDAL RD Client application that should allow the HEIMDAL Dashboard administrator to connect to the remote session.
+HEIMDAL RD Client does not require Administrator permissions to be run and works only with the session code provided by the HEIMDAL Dashboard administrator.
+Once the session has ended, the HEIMDAL RD Client will not work anymore.

 REMOTE DESKTOP view

 The Remote Desktop view displays all the computers running on Windows OS that are visible in the Management -> Active Clients view.
-The collected information is placed in four views: Standard view, and History view.
+The collected information is placed in four views: Standard, History, and Recordings.
 On the top, you see a statistic regarding the number of Attended sessions and the number of Unattended sessions.

-This view displays a table with the following details: Hostname, Username, Supporter, IP Address, Version, Last Seen, and Actions.
+This view displays a table with all the endpoints in your environment and the following details: Hostname, Username, Supporter, Non Agent Connections, IP Address, Version, Last Seen, and Actions.

-This view displays a table with the following details: From (Hostname), To (Hostname), To (Username), Session Duration, Start Time, and Session Type.
+This view displays a table of all the remote sessions performed in your environment and the following details: From (Hostname), To (Hostname), To (Username), Session Duration, Start Time, and Session Type.
+The sessions displayed in this view are HEIMDAL Dashboard to HEIMDAL Agent, HEIMDAL Agent to HEIMDAL Agent and HEIMDAL Dashboard to the non-HEIMDAL end-user (with the available information).

 The Show Only Supporters radio button allows you to filter only the hostnames that have been assigned the Supporter role.
+The Invite to remote session button allows the administrator to invite another user to a private remote session by sending a session code that the user can use to download the HEIMDAL RD Client and join the remote session.
 The Download CSV functionality allows you to generate and download a CSV report that includes all the information corresponding to each view.

 REMOTE DESKTOP settings